 Unless your goal is to share your internet with the world, do not

-businesses using RADIUS servers, so you normally wouldn't use them
+used by businesses using RADIUS servers, so you normally wouldn't

 - Shared Key